-"At least once in every four weeks" it stated, "the municipal councils should meet publicly; and here the task of the Press begins.
-If the meetings of the municipal councils take place in such a way that only the order of business is announced while as far as possible no reports at all are made, then even the best Press report cannot awaken any interet amongst the public in such meetings.
-The interest of the public can only be awakened and maintained by a genuine spark, and this genuine spark is called "freedom of opinion."
+"At least once in every four weeks," it stated, "the municipal councils should meet publicly; and here the task of the press begins.
+If the meetings of the municipal councils take place in such a way that only the order of business is announced while as far as possible no reports at all are made, then even the best press report cannot awaken any interest press report cannot awaken any interest of the public can only be awakened and maintained by a genuine spark, and this genuine spark is called 'freedom of opinion.'"

 In connection with the struggle of the Catholics in Oldenburg against the prohibition of the crucifix in the schools, meetings of the inhabitants and deliberations in peasants' homes in the village were successfully carried through.
 Should not the demand of more rights for the inhabitants and the election of municipal councils be raised in the name of moral cleanliness, as a most immediate and pressing question?
-Thus the struggle for the right to elect in the factories the "Labour Front," the organisations of the "Reichsnahrstande" (Imperial Peasant Estate) in the municipalities and everywhere becomes one of the main demands in the movement for democratic liberty.
+Thus the struggle for the right to elect in the factories, the "Labor Front," the organizations of the "Reichsnahrstande" (Imperial Peasant Estate) in the municipalities and everywhere becomes one of the main demands in the movement for democratic liberty.

-The new prohibition of the election of the "Confidence Councils" shows how Fascism is afraid of this struggle, is proof that Fascism cannot now rely upon a considerable section of its own supporters.
-This is evidence of the correctness of the tactics of the Communist Party of Germany in the struggle for the election of the "Confidence Councils."
-Communist Party of Germany was correct when it demanded that reports be given by the former "Confidence Councils" and that new "councils" be elected, demanding also the right to put forward such candidates as could be depended upon to defend the interests of the working class.
-But this lesson also shows that the leadership of the Social-Democratic Party, which rejected the struggle for the election of the "Confidence Councils," by its shortsighted tactics only played into the hands of Hitler, who succeeded in cancelling the elections without any great difficulty.
-It is essential to develop all democratic strivings, especially in the mass organisations, to achieve joint action by the members of these organisations, to call for disobedience to the orders of the Fascist leaders, and to place at the head of these organisations people who have the confidence of the rank-and-file membership.
+The new prohibition of the election of the "Confidence Councils" shows how fascism is afraid of this struggle, is proof that fascism cannot now rely upon a considerable section of its own supporters.
+This is evidence of the correctness of the tactics of the Communist Party of Germany in the struggle for the elections of "Confidence Councils."
+The Communist Party of Germany was correct when it demanded that reports be given by the former "Confidence Councils" and that new "councils" be elected, demanding also the right to put forward such candidates as could be depended upon to defend the interests of the working class.
+But this lesson also shows that the leadership of the Social-Democratic Party, which rejected the struggle for the election of the "Confidence Councils," by its shortsighted tactics only played into the hands of Hitler, who succeeded in canceling the elections without any great difficulty.
+It is essential to develop all democratic strivings. especially in the mass organizations, to achieve joint action by the members of these organizations, to call for disobedience to the orders of the fascist leaders. and to place at the head of these organizations people who have the confidence of the rank-and-file membership.

-It is worth while to consider such a fact as the speech of Professor Sauerbach at the Physicians' Congress in Dresden, where, before an audience which held its breath only to break into stormy applause, he expressed the opinion of all progressive scientists:
+It is worthwhile to consider such a fact as the speech of Professor Sauerbach at the Physicians' Congress in Dresden, where, before an audience which held its breath, only to break into stormy applause, he expressed the opinion of all progressive scientists:

-"The higher schools have the right to decide for themselves where their place is, and they are able to do this, in spite of all attempts to refuse to recognise this right. . . .
-The new path, now being recommended, is no path at all. . . .
-The essence of science and of the scientists is inner freedom."
+"The higher schools have the right to decide for themselves where their place is, and they are able to do this, in spite of all attempts to refuse to recognize this right....
+The new path, now being recommended, is no path at all....
+The essence of science and of the scientist is inner freedom."

-No less characteristic is the fact that at the performance of Schiller's "Don Carlos" in the State Theatre in Berlin the words "Give us freedom of thought, sire," are greeted by stormy applause.
+No less characteristic is the fact that at the performance of Schiller's "Don Carlos" in the State Theater in Berlin the words "Give us freedom of thought, sire" are greeted by stormy applause.
 The German youth also desire the free development of their forces.
-They protest against the suppression of the ardent spirit of youth through drill and the blind discipline hammered in by the club; they want to decide the content of their lives themselves, and in this regard make reference to the rights of the young generation freely to display their initiative and critically to estimate the existing situation.
+They protest against the suppression of the ardent spirit of youth through drill and the blind discipline hammered in by the club: they want to decide the content of their lives themselves, and in this regard make reference to the rights of the young generation freely to display initiative and critically to estimate the existing situation.